Cambridge Analytica Slammed for Psychographic Advertising

 Now that we know Cambridge Analytica used psychographic advertising for political gain, is the revenue model for Google, Facebook, Amazon and Twitter a violation of personal privacy?

-Should advertisers and developers be allowed to target advertising based on psychographics profiles?
+Should advertisers, marketers, and developers be allowed to target advertising based on psychographics profiles?

 That’s the question everyone’s asking, despite the fact we willingly surrender any reasonable expectation of privacy every time we share our personal opinions online.

-Social networks have been segmenting users based on psychographics for over a decade now.
+Social networks have been segmenting users based on psychographics for over a decade.

-We should all know by now that if the media we consume is free, we're the product.
+We should all know by now that whenever the media we consume is free, our attention is being sold to advertisers to pay for that media, and we, rather than the media, are the product.

 Psychographic vs Demographic Advertising